Activities for Children with Disabilities

 What kinds of adaptive sports are there?

-The Disabled Sports USA website currently features 37 different adaptive sports that are available across the country to children and adults with disabilities.
+The Move United USA website currently features 37 different adaptive sports that are available across the country to children and adults with disabilities.
 Some of these include:

 - Archery: year-round opportunities, rental equipment available